louisboii747/HardwareMon/README.md

 ## GUI vs CLI Versions

 Recently, I created a revamped version of HardwareMon, that seperates core hardware data into seperate pages, with icons to differentiate between them.
-It is recommended if you prefer a cleaner look, which supports themes and usage graphs.
-Now, when installing HardwareMon through Pip, you can launch the GUI by simply typing:
+More info is available in the Q&A section of this README.

 ```
 hardwaremon